nehal7472/Searching-Pokemon/README.md

 Open a pull request.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

+Feel free to add additional sections like Testing or Roadmap depending on your project's scope!

+Fork the repository.
+Create your feature branch: git checkout -b my-feature.
+Commit your changes: git commit -m 'Add my feature'.
+Push to the branch: git push origin my-feature.
+Open a pull request.

+License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+Feel free to add additional sections like Testing or Roadmap depending on your project's scope!